tbal999/quick-webapps/README.md

 The premise:

-1) You can make quick dirty web applications with go and minimal lines of code!
+1) You can make quick dirty web applications with go/html and minimal lines of code!

 https://www.eventbrite.co.uk/e/brighton-gophers-march-meetup-tickets-141681153143